- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 “parole maladette” (Inf.
 8.95) → “parola tronca” (Inf.
 9. 14) → “parole sante” (Inf.
 9.105)

-[42] There is a gendered component to this canto: pagan evil tends to be gendered female (though there are exceptions, like “Cerbero vostro”), starting with Erichtho and culminating in Medusa and the Furies, who “membra feminine avieno e atto” (had the limbs of women and their ways [Inf.
+[51] There is a gendered component to this canto: pagan evil tends to be gendered female (though there are exceptions, like “Cerbero vostro”), starting with Erichtho and culminating in Medusa and the Furies, who “membra feminine avieno e atto” (had the limbs of women and their ways [Inf.
 9.39]).
-In contrast, Christian good — notably, the being that is “da ciel messo” — is gendered male.
-That said, there are also overlaps: Medusa’s hair is made of various kinds of snakes in verses 40-41, and, as discussed, the angel is analogous to a biscia in verse 77.
+And there will be an afterlife to such female perversion: in Manto, another classical sorceress who lives apart from human society, like Erichtho, and the unnamed contemporary witches of Inferno 20.
+In contrast, Christian good—notably, the being that is “da ciel messo”—is gendered male.
+That said, there are gender overlaps: Medusa is female, but is called “il Gorgón” with the masculine pronoun in verse 56.

-[44] Virgilio’s failure in Inferno 9 is his failure to believe, or rather his failure to suspend belief in the wrong power.
+[54] Virgilio’s failure in Inferno 9 is his failure to believe, or rather his failure to suspend belief in the wrong power.
 He erroneously affirms that Medusa has the power to stop Dante in his tracks: “se ’l Gorgòn si mostra e tu ’l vedessi, / nulla sarebbe di tornar mai suso” (should the Gorgon show herself and you behold her, / never again would you return above [Inf.
 9.56-57]).
+This statement, albeit conditional, is absolute, laden with the absolutes “nulla” (nothing) and “mai” (never): should Dante see Medusa, his chances of returning to earth would vanish.
+There would be no hope, never again any possibility of returning.
 Virgilio now passively accepts Medusa’s power to impede the pilgrim’s mission as once he had accepted Erichtho’s power to compel him on a mission to “the circle of Judas” (Inf.
 9.27).

-[45] Of course, Virgilio also — fortunately for Dante — accepted the mission entrusted to him by Beatrice in Inferno 2.
+[55] Fortunately for Dante, Virgilio also accepted the mission entrusted to him by Beatrice in Inferno 2.
 As I write in Dante’s Poets, the key to Virgilio “seems to be his passivity: he can function in malo, working for Erichtho, or in bono, working for Beatrice” (p.
 221).

-[46] Inferno 9 constitutes a first exploration of Virgilio’s limitations, and by extension an indictment of classical culture.
+[56] Inferno 9 constitutes the poem’s first extended exploration of Virgilio’s limitations, and by extension an indictment of classical culture.
 When the angel rebukes the inhabitants of Dis for blocking the pilgrim’s path, reminding them of their impotence in the face of heaven’s dictates, he identifies them with Cerberus, who still bears the marks of his futile attempt to withstand Hercules: “Cerbero vostro, se ben vi ricorda, / ne porta ancor pelato il mento e ’l gozzo” (Your Cerberus, if you remember well, / for that, had both his throat and chin stripped clean [Inf.
 9.98-99]).
-Hercules, like Theseus (whose “assault” is invoked by the Furies with rage in verse 54), are classical figures whose plundering of Hades was appropriated by Christian exegetes.
+Hercules, like Theseus (whose “assault” still needs to be avenged, according to the ever-enraged Furies in verse 54), are classical figures whose plundering of Hades was appropriated by Christian exegetes.
 They interpreted the two mythological heroes as figurae Christi: classical forerunners of Christ, early harrowers of Hell whose actions symbolize infernal defeat.

-[47] Dante’s address to those who have “intelletti sani” in Inferno 9.61-63 recalls his prior use of the expression in the canzone Le dolci rime:
+[57] Dante’s address to those readers who have “intelletti sani” in Inferno 9.61-63 recalls his prior use of the expression in his youthful canzone Le dolci rime (circa 1294):

 Per ch’a ’ntelletti sani è manifesto i lor diri esser vani, ed io così per falsi li ripruovo (Le dolci rime, 74-76)